-74 The Future of Fair Housing: Report of the National Commission on Fair Housing and Equal Opportunity, administrative complaints of housing discrimination, as well as compliance reviews of states and cities efforts to comply with the Fair Housing Act's requirement to affirmatively further fair housing.
+HUD itself must have the necessary permanent enforcement and investigations staff in its Office of Fair Housing and Equal Opportunity to conduct proper and timely investigations of administrative complaints of housing discrimination, as well as compliance reviews of states and cities efforts to comply with the Fair Housing Act's requirement to affirmatively further fair housing.
 We recommend that Congress provide appropriations to fund HUD's FHEO staffing with at least 750 full time employees.